 Description

 Over all length 22 - 25mm.
 The males can be bright to dull orange, with green eyes.
 The females are dull orange to light brown, with green eyes.
-Both sexes have a white crescent in the wings which reaches right to the forward edge, with a black stigma outside of it.
+Both sexes have a white crescent in the wings which reaches right to the rear edge, with a black stigma outside of it.

 Habitat